LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 Such a workshop between the CIO, the medical director, and the evaluator, for example, could show that the CPOE system is already well adopted in one pilot department.
 It is now important to better understand the effect of the CPOE system on medication errors and patient outcome to be able to decide on further rollout.
-The major evaluation question will therefore be: “Does the CPOE system improve medication safety?”
+The major evaluation question will therefore be: "Does the CPOE system improve medication safety?"

 After defining the evaluation questions, clear indicators need to be defined.
 For example, medication safety may be measured by counting prescription errors or adverse drug events or by looking at length of stay or mortality.